-The KFX Aurora Mini Camera Remote Head has the amazing response from the hand-wheels that brought the KFX Aurora so much recognition.
-Yet, is has a lightweight and stiff frame that is adjustable for every production, space and position.
+The KFX Aurora Mini Camera Remote Head was built with the amazing response from the hand-wheels that brought the KFX Aurora Max so much recognition.
+A lightweight and stiff frame that is adjustable for every production, space and position.

 New gearbox design is backlash free and requires almost zero maintenance